 - Worn teeth

-If you’re experiencing tooth pain, sensitivity or discomfort, give us a call today – don’t wait!
+If you’re experiencing tooth pain, sensitivity, or discomfort, contact us today, don’t wait!
 Left untreated, a cavity can cause larger problems and result in tooth loss.
 At Broadway Dental Excellence, we want you to hang onto your own teeth for a lifetime!
-We’ll help preserve your teeth with tooth-colored fillings for a strong, healthy smile!
+We’ll preserve your teeth with tooth-colored fillings for a strong, healthy smile!